chipsalliance/i3c-core/doc/source/axi_recovery_flow.md

 6. Push the recovery image to the recovery interface FIFOs:

    a.
 Read the `INDIRECT_FIFO_STATUS` register to determine remaining space in the indirect FIFO

    b.
-If the indirect FIFO is not full, write a chunk of data to the `INDIRECT_FIFO_DATA` register
+If the indirect FIFO is not full, write a chunk of data to the `TX_DATA_PORT` register

    c.
 The above steps should be repeated until the whole recovery image is written to the FIFO

 7. Activate the new image by writing to the `RECOVERY_CTRL` register